 Compact Discoveries has been made possible in part by grants from an anonymous donor in Palm Beach, Florida; Isabel and Marvin Leibowitz; Art and Eva Stevens; the Puffin Foundation (“continuing the dialogue between art and the lives of ordinary people”); the Leroy Anderson Foundation; Barry and Florence Friedberg; members of the Compact Discoveries, Inc., Board of Directors; and listeners.
 Re-editing and distribution of 26 early programs originally distributed from Chicago by the WFMT Radio Network has been made possible by a grant from the National Endowment for the Arts (“a great nation deserves great art”) and by the Public Radio Exchange Reversioning Project.

-In-kind support, in the form of compact discs, comes from ArkivMusic.com, Brandon Music, Bridge Records, Çedille Records, Chandos, CRI Recordings, Crystal Records, Delos, Divine Arts Group, Dorian, EMI and Virgin Classics, Fleur de Son Classics, Harmonia Mundi, Hyperion, Linn Records, MSR Records, Naïve, Navona Records, Naxos, Parma Recordings, Pierian, Reference Recordings, Sono Luminus, Telarc, Timpani, Universal, and Warner Classics.
+In-kind support, in the form of compact discs, comes from ArkivMusic.com, Bridge Records, Çedille Records, Chandos, CRI Recordings, Crystal Records, Delos, Divine Arts Recordings, Dorian, EMI and Virgin Classics, Fleur de Son Classics, Harmonia Mundi, Hyperion, Linn Records, MSR Records, Naïve, Navona Records, Naxos, Parma Recordings, Pierian, Reference Recordings, Sono Luminus, Telarc, Timpani, Universal, and Warner Classics.

 Who runs this organization?